DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 [Nothing will change.
 Lead your soldiers in the war.
-Defeat heroes of four races, and then that rasterizer.
+Defeat the heroes of the four races, and then that rasterizer.
 With that the world shall be restored.]

 "...That monster?"

 Jeanne was unsure.
-Even if she is told to defeat the monster that caused sudden changes to Heaven Lord Alfreyja, they had no idea where would they encounter it.
+Even if she was told to defeat the monster that caused the sudden changes in Heaven Lord Alfreyja, they had no idea where would they encounter it.
-It was akin asking to catch a cloud.
+It was akin to asking to catch a cloud.

 "I want to ask something.
 That monster rasterizer is certainly suspicious even to us.
-But do you know it's true colors?"
+But do you know its true colors?"

-[No. As it doesn't existed in the original history, it is outside of my knowledge.]
+[No. As it didn't exist in the original history, it is outside of my knowledge.]

 "...As I thought it is something that didn't exist before."

-[I feel this abnormal being is created by the power of world reincarnation.
+[I feel this abnormal being has been created by the power of world reincarnation.
-It is unclear who is behind world reincarnation, but it would premature to conclude right now what kind of existence is that.]
+It is unclear who is the culprit behind world reincarnation, but it would be premature to decide right now what kind of existence that is.]

 Kai remained silent.
-Even the god who could see through the fate was unable to grasp nature of that abnormal monster.
+Even the god who could see through the fate was unable to grasp the true nature of that abnormal monster.
-But what he knew is that these monsters were behind of Rinne's seal.
+But what he knew was that these monsters were the ones who sealed Rinne.

-_Moreover they were monitoring both Dark Empress and Heaven Lord._
+_Moreover they were monitoring both the Dark Empress and the Heaven Lord._

 _What was their goal?_

-But there was no doubt in Kai that these monsters, which held mysterious power, were beings that couldn't coexist with humans.
+Kai had no doubt that these monsters, which held mysterious power, were beings that couldn't coexist with humans.

 "One last thing.
 Let me ask you something too."